 You're all done!
 Now let's cover what the students see on their side.

-Step #1: Opening Your Kami Assignment
+Step 1: Opening up a Kami Assignment

 The students can open the file directly from Classroom into Kami.
 If the students have the Google Chrome extension installed, they can open the file into Kami directly from the preview window.